autopkg/jss-recipes/README.md

     - category is Testing.
 This groups policies together under the Testing category on the Policies page of the JSS web interface to separate and distinguish them from other policies.
 If the Testing category doesn't exist, it will be created.
     - has an execution frequency of "Ongoing" to allow multiple runs should tests fail.
 However, following a successful installation, the Self Service policy performs a recon run, which will drop the computer out of the smart group, thus preventing further executions until the next update is made available.
 This also enables reuse of the same policy without needing to "Flush All" the policy logs.
 - No groups other than the smart group mentioned above are created or modified.
 - In the rare case of needing an extension attribute to determine whether a package is out-of-date, and thus used to determine membership in the smart group, extension attributes will be created and/or updated.
 A separate [SoftwareName]ExtensionAttribute.xml file is required for this.
-This is most commonly the case with apps that either don't live in `/Applications` or report different version numbers for `CFBundleShortVersionString` and `CFBundleVersion` (Casper only uses `CFBundleShortVersionString` for inventory).
+This is most commonly the case with apps that either don't live in `/Applications` or report different version numbers for `CFBundleShortVersionString` and `CFBundleVersion` (Jamf only uses `CFBundleShortVersionString` for inventory).

 The cumulative effect of all this is that software managed with AutoPkg and JSSImporter will be uploaded and configured for deployment only to computers which have clearance to install it, and will require user interaction to install.

-Users familiar with the recommendations developed by the [Munki](https://munki.org/munki) community will immediately recognize the notion of a Testing->Production pipeline of software.
+Users familiar with the recommendations developed by the [Munki](https://munki.org/munki) community will immediately recognize the notion of a Testing&nbsp;→&nbsp;Production pipeline of software.
 In brief, the idea is that machines in "Production" (the vast majority of managed machines) use only the software which has been vetted and tested to work.
 The next smaller group, "Testing", includes computers and users who can be counted on to make use of and report back on software updates, to help prove that updates are safe to deliver. \*(If a preliminary "Development" level is also desired, consider using AutoPkg "install" recipes on test Macs).

 It is the viewpoint of this repo's collaborators that AutoPkg/JSSImporter is best used to facilitate the *testing* of software updates, *not to deploy them to production*, and as such, we focus on making that task more streamlined, error-free, and automated.
 However, one of the further goals of the [Style guide](#style-guide) is to provide maximum "overridability" of these recipes so that admins choosing to deviate from this workflow can rely on consistent behavior of *all* JSS recipes.